Champavati: Tale of the Python (Mahipala)

 In a Odishan tale from Mahipala ("ମହୀପାଳ", in the original) with the title ଅଜଗର କଥା ("Ajagar Katha"; English: "Tale of the Python"), a king has two wives, the elder queen with a single daughter and the younger one with two, called Olia Brajuli ("ଓଳିଆ ବ୍ରଜୂଳି") and Chaiya Brajuli ("ଚାଉଳ ବ୍ରଜୂଳି").
 The younger queen dislikes the elder one, and banishes her and her daughter to a house near the rice fields.
 The exiled queen sends her daughter to look after the fields.
 The girl shoos away the birds, when she hears a voice coming from a tree root.
 The girl reports the event to her mother.
 Later, they both go to a temple festivity, and hear the voice again, this time it asks the girl to marry it and promises to erase her sorrows.
 The queen tells the king about the incident and the girl admits she wants to marry whoever is under the root.
 The king digs it up and finds a large python inside it.
 The python is brought to the girl's bed and becomes a handsome prince by shedding its snakeskin.
 The prince gives the girl gold jewels.
 The girl pretends to be ill, so she remains behind and burns the prince's snakeskin, keeping him human.
 The prince returns and finds the skin burnt.
 The girl answers that people would comment that she married a python, so she burned the snakeskin.
 After a week, the prince takes his mother-in-law with him.
 Back to the first queen, she learns her rival's daughter had a lucky match and asks the king to find a python for their daughter.
 The king captures a real python in the jungle, marries it to his other daughter in a ceremony and locks them up in a room.
 At night, the python devours the other girl slowly, and she complains to her mother the snake is eating her, but the first queen believes it to be a human prince bedecking her daughter.
-By morning, the first queen finds the snake has devoured her daughter and finds her inside the python's belly.
+By morning, the first queen discocvers that the snake has devoured her daughter and finds her inside the python's belly.